Baraja vs Waymo

 Analyst Summary

-Both Baraja and Waymo compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+AI Robotics remains a contested market, with Baraja and Waymo among its most prominent entrants.
 Baraja develops a novel lidar technology called Spectrum-Scan that steers laser beams using the natural dispersion of light through a prism rather than mechanical rotating mirrors or solid-state optical phased arrays, producing a solid-state lidar architecture that is more reliable and cost-effective than mechanical lidar alternatives for autonomous vehicle and robotics applications.
 Waymo is an autonomous vehicle company founded in 2009 as Google's self-driving car project before becoming an independent Alphabet subsidiary.

 Metrics Comparison